Roundarm bowling: Prohibition and eventual legalisation

 Whatever the origin, John Willes realised that the pace and bounce generated by this raised arm action made the delivery potentially more difficult to play than a conventional underarm one and so he adopted the style himself with his arm coming through at shoulder height.
 He tried, without success, to have it accepted in senior cricket.

 The matter was controversial enough for a law to be introduced in 1816 into the Laws of Cricket to prohibit roundarm:

 The ball must be bowled (not thrown or jerked), and be delivered underhand, with the hand below the elbow.
 But if the ball be jerked, or the arm extended from the body horizontally, and any part of the hand be uppermost, or the hand horizontally extended when the ball is delivered, the Umpires shall call, "No Ball".

 On 15 July 1822, in the MCC v Kent match at Lord's, Willes opened the bowling for Kent and was promptly no-balled for using his roundarm action.
 He had been trying at various times to introduce the style since 1807.
 Being no-balled on this occasion was the final straw, for Willes reportedly threw the ball away and withdrew from the match, literally going straight to his horse and riding away.
 He refused to play again in any important fixture.

 Although Willes had quit the game, he had made his point and others were willing to pick his ball up and persevere.
 In 1826, Sussex had the best team in England and were acclaimed as the "Champion County" in some quarters.
-Their success owed much to the prowess of two top-class bowlers William Lillywhite and Jem Broadbridge, both of whom were champions of the roundarm style, when they could get away with it.
+Their success owed much to the prowess of two bowlers William Lillywhite and Jem Broadbridge, both of whom were champions of the roundarm style, when they could get away with it.
 Lillywhite was one of the all-time great bowlers and was nicknamed "the Nonpareil".

-In 1827, to test the validity of roundarm bowling, three All-England v Sussex roundarm trial matches were arranged, but no immediate decision was made about legalisation.
+In 1827, to test the validity of roundarm bowling, three England v Sussex roundarm trial matches were arranged, but no immediate decision was made about legalisation.
 Lillywhite and Broadbridge used roundarm to great effect against the England batsmen who made loud objections.

 But the batsmen were losing the argument.
-In 1828, following the Sussex v England roundarm trials, MCC modified Rule 10 to permit the bowler's hand to be raised as high as the elbow.
+In 1828, following the Sussex v England roundarm trials, Marylebone Cricket Club (MCC) modified Rule 10 to permit the bowler's hand to be raised as high as the elbow.
 Lillywhite, Broadbridge and their supporters continued to bowl at shoulder height and the umpires did not no-ball them.

 By 1835, powerless to prevent the use of roundarm, MCC finally amended the Laws of Cricket to make it legal.
 The relevant part of the Law stated: "if the hand be above the shoulder in the delivery, the umpire must call 'No Ball'."
 It was not long before bowlers' hands started to go above the shoulder and the 1835 Law had to be reinforced in 1845 by removing benefit of the doubt from the bowler in the matter of his hand's height when delivering the ball.